NishiGaba/Crack-JS/README.md

 ![](https://i.imgur.com/MWkeM18.png)

 This is the Perfect Developer Roadmap that guides you through the Front-End, Back End and DevOps Developer Path.
-If you want to dig deep into this, just follow this link: [developer-roadmap](https://github.com/kamranahmedse/developer-roadmap)
+If you want to dig deep into this, just follow this link: [developer-roadmap](https://github.com/kamranahmedse/developer-roadmap).
+After choosing the path to development, now we can go further with the development from basics to advanced concepts.

 # Repo's you must Go Through